 Expose children to the maximum amount of movement experiences during this time span.
 Children form libraries of movement experiences they can draw from later on.

 Vary drills to challenge children who are very eager to learn at this age and they love challenges.
-For example dual tasking; doing 2 things at the same time which is tough at this age but a great way to build sports skills and coordination.
+For example dual tasking; doing two things at the same time which is tough at this age but a great way to build sports skills and coordination.

 Start to develop some game sense.
 Also, let kids take games their own way and you are more of a facilitator.
 Do it when it is fun for them and not necessarily for you.